SeekoeiD/python-x11_hash/README.md

 x11_hash (v1.4)
 ===========================

-Python module for Dash's X11 hashing for Ubuntu 22.04 and Python 3.10
+Python module for Dash's X11 hashing on Ubuntu 22.04 and Python 3.10

 Install
 -------